Contacts, Links and Resources

 -

-Meet towards the end of the attachment but before ESRs are due (early December and May) to complete a Clinical Supervisors Report.
+Meet towards the end of the attachment but before ESRs are due (late November and May) to complete a Clinical Supervisors Report.
 It is accepted that the Clinical Supervisor may need to take soundings about the trainees performance from colleagues in the specialty to build a complete picture of the trainees performance.

 -